shyabid/discord-bot.py/README.md

 ---

-Thank you for exploring Jotaro!
+Thank you for exploring!
 Whether you are a server admin, developer, or enthusiast, this project welcomes your involvement.